Big Eggo

 Big Eggo was a British comic strip series about an eponymous ostrich, published in the British comic magazine The Beano.
-He first appeared in issue 1, dated 30 July 1938, and was the first ever cover star.
-His first words in the strip were "Somebody's taken my egg again!".
+He first appeared in issue 1, dated 30 July 1938, and was the first cover star.
+His first words in the strip were "Somebody's taken my egg again!"
 It was drawn throughout by Reg Carter.

 Background

 When creating a new comic in his "big five" series, R. D. Low wrote a newspaper advert in The Daily Telegraph for new artists.
 He was certain that his new character would be a black-and-white animal which would stand out in a colourful world; an idea he similarly used for Korky the Cat in The Dandy.
 Reg Carter (who had originally published Mickey Mouse comics throughout the 1930s) responded in January 1938 with a few ideas and sketches.
 Carter and Low's eventual idea would be an ostrich that misplaced his eggs.
 In an exchange of letters, they planned to name him Oswald the Ostrich, but eventual editor George Moonie suggested the name should be changed to Big Eggo.
 The ostrich became the first front cover star of the comic until he was replaced in 1948 by Biffo the Bear.